MansourJouya/DesignPattern-TemplateMethod/README.md

-# Design Patterns - Template Method
+# Design Patterns - Visitor

-This repository showcases an implementation of the Template Method design pattern in C#.
-The code demonstrates how to define the skeleton of an algorithm in an abstract class while allowing subclasses to implement specific steps, creating a flexible and consistent process flow.
+This repository showcases an implementation of the Visitor design pattern in C#.
+The code demonstrates how to separate operations from the objects on which they operate, enabling new operations to be added without altering the classes of the elements.

 ## Table of Contents
 1. [Introduction](#introduction)